SimplexCC/sell-docs/source/includes/reference/_poid-check-get-status.md

 # poid-check-get-status #

-A query from Simplex to you regarding the status of a proof-of-identity check previously created by you (e.g. in response to `poid`).
+A query from Simplex to you regarding the status of a poid-check previously created by you (e.g. in response to `poid`).

 ## Synopsis ##